General Electric: A Wicked Chinese Trade War This Way Comes

 President Obama imposed a 35% tariff on imports of Chinese tires in 2009.
 China promptly imposed exorbitant tariffs on American chicken and automotive products.
 The result was basically a losing proposition for the United States.
 We did produce more tires.
 Nevertheless, tire imports from countries other than China rose significantly offsetting the drop from China.
 So, I do not expect any major trade war with China to evolve at this time.

-Take away for dividend growth and income investors
+Takeaway for dividend growth and income investors

-The take away for me is a tit for tat trade war with China is a losing proposition for all parties and I believe everyone in power knows this.
+The takeaway for me is a tit for tat trade war with China is a losing proposition for all parties and I believe everyone in power knows this.
 I do not believe Trump will follow through on any tariffs or border taxes with China.
 We are way too interconnected with China to really rock the boat that hard.
 Yet, Trump may cause a selloff as his negotiating technique seems to be to hit his opponent in the face as hard as he can right off the bat.
 As a current shareholder, I do not plan on selling whatsoever.
 I am actually hoping for some type of a selloff so I can pick up shares at a price an accretive to my current position.

-If I was I new dividend growth or income investor looking to start a position, I would not buy more than a one quarter position until we hear more of Trump's plans for dealing with China.
+If I was a new dividend growth or income investor looking to start a position, I would not buy more than a one quarter position until we hear more of Trump's plans for dealing with China.
 China is a completely different animal than Mexico.
-They are looking to become the newest super power of the 21st century.
+It is looking to become the newest superpower of the 21st century.
 The rhetoric could get much longer and become much more extreme than what we have recently experienced with Mexico.

 General Electric offers potential shareholders the opportunity for capital gains and income production if things go smoothly during Trump's tenure.
 If the global economic recovery continues unabated, significant shareholder wealth should be created.
 I say buy the dip if the stock shows any weakness due to a potential trade war with China.
 General Electric currently offers an excellent opportunity for dividend growth and income investors to buy and hold for the long haul.